isomerpages/moe-sst/_about-sst/FAQs/Integrated Diploma Programme.md

 project when in Secondary 4.

 ##### What are the 21 NP courses that the IDP students can articulate to?
-IDP students are offered 21 STEM-related courses from the [School of Engineering (SoE)[School of Engineering (SoE)](https://www.np.edu.sg/schools-courses/academic-schools/school-of-engineering), [School of InfoComm Technology (SoICT)](https://www.np.edu.sg/schools-courses/academic-schools/school-of-infocomm-technology), [School of Design & Environment (SoDE)](https://www.np.edu.sg/schools-courses/academic-schools/school-of-design-environment) and [School of Life Sciences & Chemical Technology (SoLSCT)](https://www.np.edu.sg/schools-courses/academic-schools/school-of-life-sciences-chemical-technology).
+IDP students are offered 21 STEM-related courses from the [School of Engineering (SoE)](https://www.np.edu.sg/schools-courses/academic-schools/school-of-engineering), [School of InfoComm Technology (SoICT)](https://www.np.edu.sg/schools-courses/academic-schools/school-of-infocomm-technology), [School of Design & Environment (SoDE)](https://www.np.edu.sg/schools-courses/academic-schools/school-of-design-environment) and [School of Life Sciences & Chemical Technology (SoLSCT)](https://www.np.edu.sg/schools-courses/academic-schools/school-of-life-sciences-chemical-technology).
 Please refer to the diagram below.
 ![21 STEM COURSES](/images/IDP_NP_courses.jpg)